okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 #### Authentication Provider Condition object

-Specifies an authentication provider that masters some or all Users
+Specifies an authentication provider that is the source of some or all Users

 | Parameter | Description                                    | Data Type                  | Required | Default                     |
 | ---       | ---                                            | ---                        | ---      | ---                         |